samitsolutions/style-guide/Image-StyleGuide.md

   - developer-networking-meeting-norfolk-virginia.jpg

-An image that is ready to be used on a website will meet these requirements:
+An image that is ready to be used on a website must meet these requirements:

 - All lowercase characters.
 - No spaces or underscore characters.